Edgeworth Accountant: An Analytical Approach to Differential Privacy Composition: Edgeworth Accountant

-In this section, we present a new approach --- the \textit{Edgeworth Accountant}.
-This is based on the Edgeworth expansion to approximate the distribution functions of the sum of PLLRs.
+In what follows, we present a new approach, \textit{Edgeworth Accountant}, based on the Edgeworth expansion to approximate the distribution functions of the sum of PLLRs.
 For simplicity, we demonstrate how to obtain the Edgeworth Accountant for any trade-off function $f^{(\alpha)}$ based on a single sequence of PLLRs $\{X_i^{(\alpha)}\}_{i=1}^m, \{Y_i^{(\alpha)}\}_{i=1}^m$.
 Henceforth, we drop the superscript $\alpha$ when it is clear from the context.
-Specifically, we derive an approximate Edgeworth Accountant (AEA) and the associated exact Edgeworth Accountant interval (EEAI) for $f$ with PLLRs $\{X_i\}_{i=1}^m, \{Y_i\}_{i=1}^m$.
-We define AEA and EEAI for the general trade-off function of the form $\left(\inf_\alpha f^{(\alpha)}\right)^{**}$ in \Cref{app:full_definition}.
+Specifically, we derive an approximate Edgeworth Accountant (AEA) and the associated exact Edgeworth Accountant interval (EEAI) for $f$ with PLLRs $\{X_i\}_{i=1}^m$ and $\{Y_i\}_{i=1}^m$.